Int J Oral Implantol (Berl) 12 (2019), Nr. 1 11. Mär. 2019

 Int J Oral Implantol (Berl) 12 (2019), Nr.
 1 (11.03.2019)

-Conflict of interest statement: Sweden & Martina, the manufacturer of the implants used in this investigation, provided free implants and prosthetic materials.
-However, data belonged to the authors and by no means did the sponsor interfere with the conduct of the trial or the publication of its results.
+Conflict of interest statement: Tecnoss and Southern Implants partially supported this trial and donated biomaterials, implants and prosthetic components used in this study.
+However, the data belonged to the authors and by no means did the manufacturers interfere with the conduct of the trial or the publication of its results.